TreesLab/CircMiMi/README.md

  28  |  ENCORI__PicTar | The number of target sites predicted by PicTar
  29  |  ENCORI__TargetScan | The number of target sites predicted by TargetScan
  30  |  ENCORI__pancancerNum | The number of cancer types
+ 31  |  category_1     | '1' if the circRNA-miRNA-mRNA interaction is of category 1.
+Otherwise '0'.
+ 32  |  category_2     | '1' if the circRNA-miRNA-mRNA interaction is of category 2.
+Otherwise '0'.
+ 33  |  category_3     | '1' if the circRNA-miRNA-mRNA interaction is of category 3.
+Otherwise '0'.

 #### Note.